Wellies in Fashion

 Can garden shoes and boots be fashionable?

 There seems to be some controversy around the subject of gardening and fashion.
 Some folk think its just not possible to mix these 2 things; that somehow the act of gardening is superior to an interest in how we present and express ourselves in the world.
-Others take the view that as gardening is such a creative and visual pastime then surely it can come as no surprise that people hold firm views on what they should or should not wear in the garden.
-Lets take a look at the subject and see what we can learn from history and the present day, starting with the welly boot.
+Others take the view that as gardening is such a creative, practical and visual pastime then surely it can come as no surprise that people hold firm views on what they should or should not wear in the garden.
+Lets take a look at the subject and see what we can learn from history and the present day, starting with the wellington boots.

 Most people know that the Duke of Wellington invented the wellington boot, that’s to say he asked his London boot maker to adapt the traditional knee length hessian boot and make it instead of leather so that it would be more durable and hardwearing in battle .
 Indeed Wellington is quoted as saying that the most important part of a soldier’s equipment was ;